isaziconsulting/XRayFrontSideDetection/index.md

   Valuation loss over 100 iterations</p>
 <p style="clear: both;"/>

 Note that Agni has a nice steadily decreasing validation loss curve without many upward jumps.
-Our model took about 35 mins on a quad core CPU so our experiments can be replicated by anyone with access to modern consumer grade hardware.
+Our model took about 23 mins to train on a quad core CPU so our experiments can be replicated by anyone with access to modern consumer grade hardware.

 # Performance